codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the sentence fail the driving test?
-It never came to a full stop.
+What did the big flower say to the littler flower?
+Hi, bud!

 ## Daily Trivia

-In web design, what does CSS stand for?
+HTML is what type of language?
- 1. Corrective Style Sheet
+ 1. Macro Language
- 2. Computer Style Sheet
+ 2. Scripting Language
- 3. Counter Strike: Source
+ 3. Programming Language
- 4. Cascading Style Sheet
+ 4. Markup Language

 <details>
   <summary>Answer</summary>
-  Cascading Style Sheet
+  Markup Language
 </details>